-The Council is lead partner in the multi-agency response to children at risk of offending.
-Its Corporate Strategy 2020-2024 sets out an overarching purpose to 'improve people's lives.
-Within this, there are two core policies: to tackle the climate emergency and give people a bigger say.
+A new Council Corporate Strategy 2020-2024 has been collaboratively developed that sets out our overarching purpose, to 'improve people's lives.'
+There are two core policies: tackling the climate emergency and giving people a bigger say.
+In addition, three principles translate our purpose into commitments; we want to prepare for the future, deliver for local residents and focus on prevention.
 The vision for all children and young people is that they live in safe, happy and healthy families and communities.
 Important components of this are:

-- Improving children's lives through strong relationships and positive connections at the earliest opportunity - Building strong foundations for children's futures - The right help at the right time by the right service - Leaders and managers inspire and support staff to do their best for our children
+- ➤ Improving children's lives through strong relationships and positive connections at the earliest opportunity - Building strong foundations for children's futures - The right help at the right time by the right service - Leaders and managers to inspire and support staff to do their best for our children